Mental Health Awareness Month: A Tip a Day from A Therapist

 Black seed (nigella sativa) is clinically proven to improve mental health.
 Black seed is derived from a plant native to Africa and Asia.
 I first learned about Black seed from my family from Ethiopia as they told me stories about how they use it for various remedies.
 I then was amazed by clinical research.
 Several studies have shown Black seed can improve memory impairment, anxiety, depression, neurodegeneration and pain.
 I find Black seed so helpful that it is a staple in my home and habits.
 Consulting with your medical doctor is advised prior to consumption, especially if you are taking medications.

 Found this helpful?
-Consider sharing this article with others.
+Consider forwarding this article to others.

 Tizita Seifu is a Licensed Professional Counselor in private practice providing professional counseling, coaching and speaking services locally and internationally.
 The Journey Inspired is an innovative multi-state professional counseling practice for adults and children navigating anxiety, depression, or career challenges.
 Services focus on personal and professional development through therapy, coaching, speaking, and clinical supervision.